- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 - Gain permissions

-- Start new articles, rename pages, or upload images.
+- Start new articles, rename articles, or upload images.

-And once you have had an account for 30 days and have made at least 500 edits, you will be able to edit extended protected pages.
+And once you have had an account for 30 days and have made at least 500 edits, you will be able to edit extended protected articles.

 7 Steps to create a Wikipedia editor account